sultanofcardio/learn-python/level-1/README.md

 Based on what we just learned, we know that this code has 4 statements in it.
 This is because there are exactly four (4) lines of code in the snippet.

-If you copied this snippet, pasted in into a text file, and gave it a name ending in *.py*, it would be a completely valid Python program that a computer with Python installed could execute.
+If you copied this snippet, pasted it into a text file (and optionally gave it a name ending in *.py*), it would be a completely valid Python program that a computer with Python installed could execute.

 ## Handling Data